-- Consistency of receipt of the commissions over the past three to five years - Deviation from the mean Contingency received during the look back period - Trend of the Contingencies received - Application of an informed judgment discount factor that addresses the reliability of this adjusted income stream.
+- Consistency of receipt of the commissions over the past three to five years - Deviation from the mean Contingency received during the look back period - Trend of the Contingencies received - Knowledge of future changes to the existing book of business as well as changes to carrier contingency calculation formulas. - Application of an informed judgment discount factor that addresses the reliability of this adjusted income stream. - Consideration of a) changes to contingency contracts and their effect on future contingency potentials, and b) volume trends with the carrier as they would affect contingencies (i.e. growth into higher contingency levels).